DrHyde/perl-modules-Class-Mockable/README.md

 perl-Devel-Mockable
 ===================

-Modules for making your code's interfaces easily mockable, and for mocking them in tests
+Modules for making your code's interfaces easily mockable, and for mocking them in tests.
+It concentrates on testing how your code talks to external code.